RiiConnect24/Wii-Guide/_pages/en_US/themes-vwii.md

 We are **NOT** responsible if you brick, or damage your console in any way whatsoever.
 If you follow this guide exactly, you shouldn't have any problems.
 {: .notice--danger}

 Do **NOT** install the themes made in this guide on an actual Wii.
-They are only compatible with the vWii system menu and will brick an actual Wii.
+They are only compatible with the vWii System Menu and will brick an actual Wii.
 {: .notice--danger}

 WiiMotes with Wii MotionPlus will not work on MyMenuify, unfortunately there isn't anything we can do about this at the moment and you'll have to use an older Wii remote.
 {: .notice--warning}

-There are some themes that aren't compatible with the vWii system menu, they may result in anything from graphical glitches to a full theme brick.
-We recommend only using themes from [rc24.xyz/goodies/themes](https://rc24.xyz/goodies/themes/) since these are compatible with modern versions of the system menu.
+There are some themes that aren't compatible with the vWii System Menu, they may result in anything from graphical glitches to a full theme brick.
+We recommend only using themes from [rc24.xyz/goodies/themes](https://rc24.xyz/goodies/themes/) since these are compatible with modern versions of the System Menu.
 {: .notice--warning}

 If you somehow happen to brick your vWii, [follow this guide](https://gbatemp.net/threads/guide-vwii-unbrick-guide-by-garyodernichts.528329). ([Archive](https://web.archive.org/web/20200213194233/https://gbatemp.net/threads/guide-vwii-unbrick-guide-by-garyodernichts.528329/))